TheShellLand/python-demo/README.md

     loop Until done
         # Alice sends a message to Bob.

         # First, she creates a random nonce.
-This is done for reach message.
+This is done for each message.
         Alice ->> Va: random_nonce()
         Va ->> Alice: nonce